 Are induction cooktops energy efficient?

 Yes!
-Induction cooktops are very efficient because they deliver heat directly to the cookware, rather than the cooktop, so less energy and heat is wasted.
+Induction cooktops are generally very efficient because they deliver heat directly to the cookware, rather than the cooktop, so less energy and heat is wasted.
 They transfer about 85% of the energy they use to the cookware.

 Induction is also the fastest cooking method, so you won’t need to keep the cooktop on for as long.